Betty Chung

 Betty Chung (born 1947) is a former Hong Kong recording artist and actress popular during the 1960s and 1970s.
-She sings in English and Mandarin.
+She sings in English, Mandarin and Cantonese.

 Life and career

 Betty Chung was born in Hong Kong.
-Her ancestral hometown is Chengdu (成都市)，Sichuan Province.
+Her ancestral hometown is Chengdu (成都市), Sichuan Province.
 In 1963, she won a singing contest at the age of 16.
 She appeared in various TV commercials, TVB shows, and movies, including Enter the Dragon.
 Chung left Hong Kong showbiz in the 1980s.
 She married famous songwriter Chris Babida (Chinese: 鮑比達) but then divorced.
-She has one son and resides in California.
+She has one son and resides in Southern California.